 'A VISUAL SOUND' - STEREO SKATEBOARDS VIDEO, SUPER-8/HI-8, 1994

 This was my first attempt at making and completing any kind of film project.
 I hadn't yet gotten into photography but was playing with a lot of Super-8 cameras.
 And the video camera in popular use at that time for skate videos was Hi-8, which we all shared for the filming of one another.
 Chris Pastras, my Stereo partner, ran some Super-8, too, as did photographer/filmmaker, Tobin Yelland.
-It was an incredible time, and one that felt very inventive and inspired.
-Chris and I knew that we wanted to make a different kind of skate video, and so we used Jazz music, which we'd listened a lot to, Super-8 film, which we felt would help separate the video from others of the day, incorporated photography stills, and approached the overall presentation and feel more as a kind of short film over a traditionally approached skate video.
-Our aim was to make skateboarding look and feel fun, with it being packaged in something as unique and creative as we could make.
+It was an incredibly inventive and inspiring period.
+Chris and I knew that we wanted to make a different kind of skate video, and so we used Jazz music, which we'd listened a lot to, Super-8 film, which we felt would help separate the video from others of the day, incorporated photography stills, and approached the overall presentation and feel more as a kind of free-flowing, spontaneous short film, opting out of a more conventional approach.